Bassemgho/gym/README.md

 *  tensorflow

 ## Detailed Description
-### Problem Statement and Environment
-The same environment as CartPole-v0 but now the average number of timesteps is required to be 475.

 ---
+### DQN
+The DQN is the algorithm that combines Q-learning with neural networks
 ### DDQN
 DDQN tries to eliminate the inherent problem of DQN - **overestimation**.
 The way it does it is through using a different target value than DQN.
 Namely its the following: